elephantscale/es-training-new/course-outlines/kubernetes-3days.md

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.
 Kubernetes builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community.

-This course introduces the students to containers in general, then continues with Kubernetes, its architecture, its use in production, and its best practices.
+This course introduces the students to Docker and then  Kubernetes, its architecture, its use in production, and its best practices.

 ## What You Will Learn

-* Docker
-    * Benefits of containerization
-    * Docker concepts and architecture
-    * Using docker commands
-    * Dockerfiles and building dockers
-    * Deploying docker containers
-    * Working with container registries
-* Kubernetes
 * Kubernetes concepts and architecture
 * Orchestrating Docker containers with Kubernetes
 * Labels and selectors
 * Deploying resilient, scalable services
 * Kubernetes volumes
 * Kubernetes networking
 * security

 ## Duration

-5 days  (Docker - 2 days, Kubernetes - 3 days)
+3 days

 ## Audience